Atarity/GCode-comments-cleaner/README.md

 ![Simple example] (http://i.imgur.com/qBaKm.jpg "Simple example")

-**_Notice: in case Greasemonkey did not load Cleaner script properly you need to manually add user includes with URLs of pages you need to clean._**
+**_Notice: in case Greasemonkey or Tempermonkey did not load Cleaner script properly you need to manually add user includes with URLs of pages you need to clean._**